epfl-ml4ed/flipped-classroom/README.md

 ## Can Feature Predictive Power Generalize?
 Benchmarking Early Predictors of Student Success across Flipped and Online Courses

-This repository is the official implementation of the EDM 2021 entitled "[Can Feature Predictive Power Generalize?
+This repository is the official implementation of the EDM 2021 paper entitled "[Can Feature Predictive Power Generalize?
 Benchmarking Early Predictors of Student Success across Flipped and Online Courses](https://youtu.be/_1sdX3W5Q5A)".

 ![Our approach](assets/schema.png)